South America Medical Tourism: Costs, Best Countries & 2025 Trends

 Market size: Analyst estimates for Mexico’s market vary; traveler volumes and spend are dispersed across border and interior hubs Specialties: Bariatric surgery, dentistry, cosmetic procedures

 Mexico’s strategic proximity to the U.S. has created sophisticated cross-border healthcare infrastructure.
 Cities like Tijuana feature purpose-built clinics with English-speaking staff and streamlined logistics for American patients.
+Beyond bariatrics and dentistry, Mexico also serves patients seeking maxillofacial surgery in Mexico.

 Notable: Médica Sur (Mexico) and, since June 30, 2025, Hospital Internacional de Colombia (HIC) are members of the Mayo Clinic Care Network.